 Applications for next year’s training are available via webform at at: http://dawn.coop/content/dawn-apprentice-application or as a Word document at http://www.dawn.coop/training (scroll to the bottom of the page and click “Download an Application Form.”
-The application is due October 22, and we will announce the new cohort in December.
+The application deadline has been extended to January 31.
+We will select and announce the new cohort in mid-February.

 Training Approach and Philosophy

 DAWN provides a yearlong training program for worker cooperators to become peer advisors.
 The goal is to give worker cooperators the tools and resources they need to effectively provide technical assistance and support to other cooperatives, community groups and startup projects.
 So the trainings focus a lot on communication, the ethics and how-tos of cooperative development, and the larger legal and financial landscape for worker cooperatives.

 We expect that you’re bringing in your own specific areas of knowledge and expertise: personnel and training, cooperative governance, finances, facilitation, conflict resolution and mediation, IT, policy and corporate secretary skills, whatever areas where you might have skills and experience.
 The trainings aim to help you effectively share the knowledge you already have from working in your cooperatives, not to give you this knowledge (though you will pick up some things as you go along).

 We work hard to create an active peer learning process.
 And we’re a young program that is still taking shape.
 What this means is that you will be asked and expected to help shape the training – both your own and that of future years.
 We ask for your input and evaluation as we plan the year ahead and as we reflect on it.
 We’ve put a lot of work into planning and refining this training, but we don’t have it all figured out.
 Expect to participate!